Larson holds off Dillon, Suarez for NASCAR win at Fontana - NewsBreak

 Larson holds off Dillon, Suarez for NASCAR win at Fontana

+“Going into a new car, you just don’t know if you’re going to win or not,” he said.

+Just two races into the new year in the new car, Larson no longer has to wonder — although his path to victory included a fateful collision with furious teammate Chase Elliott on a wild day at Fontana.

-FONTANA, Calif.
-(AP) — Defending NASCAR Cup Series champion Kyle Larson held off Austin Dillon and Daniel Suarez in a tense finish Sunday to win at Fontana for the second time.
+The defending NASCAR Cup Series champion held off Austin Dillon and Daniel Suarez in a tense finish Sunday, surviving a restart with four laps left to win at Auto Club Speedway for the second time.

+Before the chaotic finish, Larson and Elliott made contact with just under 20 laps to go, with Larson pinching his Hendrick Motorsports teammate into the wall while he fought to stay in front of Joey Logano.
+Larson apologized for the collision over the radio, saying he hadn’t seen Elliott making a bold move to get past him — but Elliott, who finished 26th, and his team were decidedly displeased.

+“I had no clue he was even coming,” Larson said.
+“I hate that I ended his day after they had worked so hard to get back to the lead lap.
+It was probably just an honest mistake on both of our parts. ...
+I know they’re upset, but I would never run into my teammate and block them on purpose that late.”

 “There was definitely some guys that were quicker than us, but they had their misfortune,” Larson said.
 “Just kept our heads in it all day. ... the whole race was crazy, but definitely good to get a win in California.”